What is a Trademark?

 - fanciful (most distinct)

-The more distinct the mark, the less the likelihood of being confused with other marks, and the greater legal weight it carries when defending against competitors and other unlawful uses.
-To receive protection under federal trademark law (the Lanham Act), you must register your trademark with the United States Patent and Trademark Office.
+The more unique the mark, the less likely it is to be confused with other marks.
+More importantly, it carries greater legal weight when defending against competitors and other unlawful uses.
+However, you must register your trademark with the United States Patent and Trademark Office to receive that protection.

-If you feel your trademark may be more generic, you can still apply for a trademark.
+You can still apply if you feel your trademark may be more generic.
 Read more about trademarking a generic name here.

-Do I Need a Trademark Lawyer to Register My Mark?
+Do I Need to Hire a Trademark Attorney to Register My Mark?

-In addition, an IP lawyer offers several advantages over going it alone.
-For instance, a trademark lawyer can help you do the following:
+In addition, a trademark attorney offers several advantages over going it alone.
+For instance, they can help with the following trademark services:

-- Search for similar trademarks that could prevent yours from being registered or used in commerce.
+- Search for similar trademarks that could prevent you from registering yours.

 - Interpret the results of the findings and tell you how to proceed.